ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 Discuss concurrency problems with getting and setting Proofshots.

 Discuss Timestamps appropriate for Things ({{Section 4.4 of -terms}}, {{-raytime}}).

+Discuss YANG config=true approach with regard to construction messages.

 # Security Considerations